parduino/Femora/docs/technical/damping/index.rst

 Damping Models
 ==============

-This section provides detailed documentation for the different damping models available in MeshMaker.
+This section provides detailed documentation for the different damping models available in FEMORA.

 .. toctree::
    :maxdepth: 1